 Success on Amazon is all about understanding and following the best practices.

 - Understand that drop shipping orders is hard when you’re selling on Amazon.
 Amazon’s system is geared towards retailers who use fulfillment by Amazon (FBA), as Amazon is looking for 1-3 day delivery times.
 Retailers who rely on drop-shipping will find it hard to generate a large amount of revenue on Amazon.
-(With most automotive fulfillment companies, meeting the delivery times is borderline impossible).
+(With many automotive fulfillment companies, meeting the delivery times is borderline impossible).
+By the way, you can learn more about drop shipping in this article.

 - Even if you get fulfillment knocked out, Amazon is going to hold you to a very high standard in terms of accuracy and customer service.
 If you perform, you’ll get lots of business from this channel.
 If not, you’ll wonder why you bother listing here.